-As we "work the compass," we share our progress, challenges, and growth in circle.
-Circle is a weekly opportunity to come together and support each other in our individual compass development.
-Circle lets us mediate problems, heal when we are hurting, and celebrate when friends display a compass habit.
+As we work to be our best selves, we share our progress, challenges, and growth in circle.
+Circle is a weekly opportunity to come together and support each other in our individual development.
+Circle lets us mediate problems, heal when we are hurting, and celebrate when friends display good habits.
 Circle is how we hold ourselves accountable to growing into our best selves.